Introduction (by Roger Buck)

 For beyond the purely mental level of facts and concepts – as well as arguments and counter-arguments this piece may produce – I find something numinous, magical and – to repeat my epithet above, for none other will do – haunting in his evocation of the lost Christian Emperor and the lost Christian Empire.

 Put simply, it feeds my soul in a way that my mind can never fully understand.

 Thus, it is offered here in the same spirit, dear Reader – something that may stimulate and feed you in mind, heart and soul.

 Eurosceptics, Pan Europeans, Catholic activists, neo-Imperialists – none of these need agree on all points at this stage.
 What they must do is talk with each other …

 We offer this in this same spirit.
 Let us talk to one another.
 Let us listen to one another.
 Charles will perhaps say things that will confound or upset.
 But I urge you to keep listening.
 I was once confounded by Charles.
 But I kept listening.
-And I how very glad I am that I did!
+And how very glad I am I did!